Northeast High School students return to school after shooting injures eight of their own

 Northeast High School juniors and seniors returned to in-person learning Monday, following a shooting that left eight of their peers injured near a SEPTA bus stop last week.

-As students got off the bus and headed to class Monday morning, police cars were stationed at the perimeter of the building, with members of the District’s Office of School Safety also on hand, and SEPTA police had additional patrols of nearby bus routes, according to the school.
+As students headed to class Monday morning, police cars were stationed at the perimeter of the building, with members of the District’s Office of School Safety also on hand, and SEPTA police patrolled nearby bus routes, according to the school.

-For school leaders, offering support to its more than 3,000 students was top of mind.
+For school leaders, offering support to Northeast High’s more than 3,000 students was top of mind.

 “We want to assure you that the safety and well-being of our students remain our top priority,” wrote Principal Omar Crowder in a message to families over the weekend, stressing efforts to “continue providing a safe and welcoming learning environment for Northeast High School students and staff.”